jlettvin/Greased-Grep/README.md

 # Greased-Grep
-## High performance case insensitive search for files having all of one set and none of another set of strings
+## High performance case insensitive search for files<BR /> having all of one set and none of another set of strings
 ```
             The MIT License (https://opensource.org/licenses/MIT)